 As physical therapists, we are best known for our advanced manual therapy methods.
-Typically, your evaluation will reveal areas of your body that are tight and restricted.
-If so, we will utilize our hands to specifically mobilize these areas in your muscles, joints, and deep connective tissue.
-Next, we train your muscles and nervous system to fire appropriately and efficiently.
+Typically, we find areas of your body that are tight and restricted that are very hard for you to free up on your own.
+With our training, we know how to press in the right spots, in the right direction, and at the right time specifically mobilize these areas in your muscles, joints, and deep connective tissue.
+Next, we activate your muscles and nervous system to fire appropriately and efficiently.
 Our skills continue to grow as we are involved in teaching manual therapy continuing education programs to other physical therapists nationally as well as within our community and in physical therapy education programs at University of Wisconsin Milwaukee, Marquette and Concordia Universities.
 Click on the following videos to see brief examples of some manual therapy techniques:

 Therapeutic Exercise and Home Exercise Programs

 If you have been spending months, or even years getting your neck or back "cracked" or "rubbed" by a practitioner and have become reliant on this as your only source of relief, it may be time for a new approach!
 The exercises that we teach you will be unique to your problem and not the usual pre-printed routine that is ineffective.
 We often prescribe only 2-4 exercises using simple equipment (provided), which helps with compliance and effectiveness.
 Be advised that your consistency will make or break the success of treating your problem.
 Celebrate the idea that you will be in control of your pain, instead of your pain controlling you.
-Many clients find that their injury resolution is often the catalyst for getting involved in personal training for longevity of their fitness program.
+Many clients find that their injury resolution is an opportunity to start some healthy new habits and routines that keep them feeling great.
+It's easy to stay consistent if you can tell it is helping you!

 Dry Needling (Intramuscular Therapy)

 Trigger points are tender, tight areas around muscles and tendons that cause pain and make movement inefficient.
-To relieve this pain and help you restore ease of movement, we gently stimulate trigger points with thin (very small diameter), solid filament needles which help relax your muscles and surrounding connective tissues.
+To relieve this pain and help you restore ease of movement, we gently stimulate trigger points with sterile, thin (very small diameter), solid filament needles which help relax your muscles and surrounding connective tissues.
 This is non-traumatic to the tissue and there is rarely even any bleeding as the needle is so small.
 We typically use dry needling (dry means nothing injected) in combination with other techniques including manual tissue manipulation, joint mobilization and manipulation, and therapeutic exercise.
-We are one of the first physical therapy groups in the state of Wisconsin to be trained and certified in these methods.
-Read our latest dry needling blog entry.
+We were among the first physical therapy groups in the state of Wisconsin to be trained and certified in these methods.
+We continue to be amazed by how much dry needling helps our patients get better faster.

 AlterG Anti-Gravity Treadmill